lostintangent/gistpad/README.md

 ### Console Output

 The playground also provides an output window in order to view any logs written via the `console.log` API.
 You can bring up the output window, as well as run the playground or open the Chrome Developer Tools, by clicking the respective command icon in the editor toolbar.
-If you'd like to always open the console when creating/opening playgrounds, you can set the `GistPad > Playground: Show Console` setting to `true`.
+If you'd like to always open the console when creating/opening playgrounds, you can set the `GistPad > Playgrounds: Show Console` setting to `true`.

 <img width="503" src="https://user-images.githubusercontent.com/116461/71384593-0a38b780-2597-11ea-8bba-73f784f6ec76.png" />